 As NACD reports, “On average, it takes 146 days before an organization realizes it has been breached.
 In about half the cases, the breach is reported by law enforcement or third parties, not internally.”
 Most tech experts agree that 100% prevention against attacks is an unlikely and difficult undertaking.

-But, companies can invest in technology and processes that will help them become aware when a threat is being made or has already compromised the organization in some way.
+But, companies can invest in technology and processes that will help them become aware when a threat is present or imminent.

 In the event of an attack, what does our chain of communication look like?